dherzog02/gcd-project/README.md

 #Commands

-The following commands are executed at the end of this script to complete the requirements are the assignment.
+The following commands are executed at the end of this script to complete the requirements of the assignment.
 They use the various functions that are defined prior to those commands.
 The function descriptions are below.

 First, the required libraries are loaded.
 It is assumed that they are already installed.
 This script uses the data.table, dplyr and reshape2 libraries.